anionDev/ClientInformation/ReadMe.md

 But there are some [existing databases](https://github.com/sapics/ip-location-db) for this with a utilisable license.
 And if the data itself are available for free then there also exist a simple, free and self-hostable server which uses this data and provide it through a Rest-API.
 For this purpose you can use `ClientInformation`.
-With this service you can host this service on your own.
+With `ClientInformation` you can host this service on your own.

+## Try out

 To see an example of the result-data see [clientinformation.anion327.de](https://clientinformation.anion327.de/API/v1/ClientInformationBackendController/Information).
 Due to server-capacity-reasons it is not recommended to use this link for a productive environment.
 You are supposed to host this service on your own.
 An example how to run this service in a container is explained in the [reference](ClientInformation/Other/Reference/ReferenceContent/index.md).

+You can just run `docker run -p 443:443 aniondev/clientinformation` to try out the service locally and then run `curl -k -s https://127.0.0.1:443/API/v1/ClientInformationBackendController/Information/8.8.8.8` to retrieve an example-response.

 ## Build